 This section provides information on legal and regulatory texts, including:

-- Laws and regulations adopted by the Netherlands to implement the provisions of Directive 2013/36/EU and Regulation (EU) No 575/2013.
+- Laws and regulations adopted by the Netherlands to implement the provisions of Directive 2013/36/EU, Regulation (EU) No 575/2013, Directive 2019/2034/EU and Regulation (EU) No 2019/2033.
 These texts outline the basic legislative and regulatory framework for supervised credit institutions and investment firms.

 - Administrative rules.
 For the purposes of supervisory disclosure ‘administrative rules’ refers to documents that instruct supervised entities on how to satisfy legislative and regulatory requirements.

 - General guidance.
-This includes explicit disclosure requirements from Directive 2013/36/EU, and explanations deemed necessary to set out how the rules should be applied by institutions.
+This includes explicit disclosure requirements from Directive 2013/36/EU and Directive 2019/2034/EU, and explanations deemed necessary to set out how the rules should be applied by institutions.

-Directive 2013/36/EU and Regulation (EU) No 575/2013 contain a large number of options and national discretions which may be applied on the basis of national circumstances.
+Directive 2013/36/EU, Regulation (EU) No 575/2013, Directive 2019/2034 and Regulation (EU) No 2019/2033 contain a large number of options and national discretions which may be applied on the basis of national circumstances.
 This section shows how these options and national discretions are exercised in the Netherlands.

 This section covers the general criteria and methodologies used by de Nederlandsche Bank in the Supervisory Review and Evaluation Process (SREP), the minimum requirements for the Internal Capital Adequacy Assessment Process (ICAAP) conducted by the institutions themselves, and the policies that guide de Nederlandsche Bank in taking supervisory measures with respect to specific institutions.

-This section displays aggregate statistical data on key aspects of the implementation of prudential framework in the Netherlands.
-The disclosures includes national statistical data on the banking sector, credit risk, operational risk, market risk, and supervisory actions and measures.
+This section displays aggregate statistical data on key aspects of the implementation of the prudential framework in the Netherlands.
+The disclosures includes national statistical data on the banking and investment firm sector, credit risk, operational risk, market risk, and supervisory actions and measures.